Lean Body Mass Calculator — Free LBM Estimator Tool

-Estimate your lean body mass, which represents the weight of your bones, muscles, and organs, using the Boer formula.
+Estimate your lean body mass — the weight of bones, muscle, and organs — with the Boer formula.
+See your fat-free mass and track progress free.

 Enter your measurements to estimate your lean body mass.